ireward/wago/README.md

-# A utility library for Go projects within iReward

-## About
+# Wago

-Wago is a shared library that is used in different Go projects within iReward.
+A shared library that is used in different Go projects within iReward Health.

 ## Prerequisites